 - Alcohol dehydrates your organs

-Do your hands dry out after a few squirts of alcohol-based disinfectant?
+Did you notice how your hands dry out after a few squirts of alcohol-based disinfectant?
 That’s more or less what alcohol does to your insides.
 Alcohol has a diuretic effect.
 It disrupts the hormone that regulates your fluid balance.
 This loss of fluid puts a strain on your organs, lowers your mineral levels and is even a proven trigger for arrhythmias (keep reading to find out more).

 - Alcohol raises your blood pressure